mshushakov/mshushakov.github.io/README.md

-Single SPA based on create-react-app
+Simple SPA based on create-react-app
 =======

-Has two routs:
+It has next routs:

 `posts/` - showing posts from JSONPlaceholder API  (by default)
-`audio/` - showing two buttons that start/stop audio samples
+`samples/` - showing two buttons that start/stop audio samples `sequencer/` - showing a sequencer of a simple song

 Installation